nicolardi/open_blog/src/blog/6-json-viewer-chrome-extension-1.md

 The package is declared as "private" ("private": true) [see](https://stackoverflow.com/questions/67758397/what-is-meant-by-private-true-or-private-false-in-package-json)
 It means that it will not be available via [npmjs.com](https://npmjs.com)

-In the dependecies we have:
+In the dependencies we have:

 * [archiver](https://www.npmjs.com/package/archiver): creates archives like zip files
 * [clean-webpack-plugin](https://www.npmjs.com/package/clean-webpack-plugin): this webpack plugin will remove all files inside webpack's output.path